ikhomutov/resume/CV.rst

 Professional Overview
 ---------------------

-While working on the main job, I get a lot of usefull knowledge which helps me to write Quick summary:
+While working on the main job, I get a lot of usefull knowledge which helps me to write simple yet reusable code.

+Quick summary:

 - Solid experience working with **Django** framework;